-Keep in mind that as a Croft student your study-abroad experience should be structured in such a way that you accomplish two goals: (a) substantially improve your foreign language proficiency and (b) earn academic credit hours counting toward completion of the International Studies major (and, if you have one, your second major and/or minor).
+Keep in mind that as an international studies major your study-abroad experience should be structured in such a way that you accomplish two goals: (a) substantially improve your foreign language proficiency and (b) earn academic credit hours counting toward completion of the International Studies major (and, if you have one, your second major and/or minor).

 You must apply for your study abroad program through the U.M.
-Study Abroad Office, pay their fees, and abide by their policies if you want any of the credit you receive while abroad to count for your major and your study abroad experience to count for Croft.
+Study Abroad Office, pay their fees, and abide by their policies if you want any of the credit you receive while abroad to count for your major and your study abroad experience to count for the international studies semester abroad.

 3. Next, return to your language advisor and have him or her approve the program and specifically the language classes you plan to take while you are abroad.
-He or she will sign the blue course approval form you received from the Study Abroad Office.
+Approvals are done by email now, and he or she will send those approvals to the Study Abroad Office.